Multisample DNA-only#

 combined.dna = combined.dna[:,variants]

-# Save the full set of cells to a new variable that you can call on later
+# Save the full set of cells to a new variable that can be called on later

 # Do this before renaming the variants